badge-hospitals-specialty-gastroenterology-2024-25

 While most Crohn’s disease patients know that abdominal discomfort is a hallmark symptom of this form of inflammatory bowel disease (IBD), many still have questions about what Crohn’s pain feels like for others with the disease, how bad it can get, and what will make it go away.
 Nirupama N. Bonthala, MD, director of Women’s Health in Inflammatory Bowel Disease, provides expert commentary in this Health Central article.

-Folasade P. May, MD, PhD, MPhil, interviewed by ABC News on the troubling increase in colon and breast cancer in younger adults
+Folasade P. May, MD, PhD, MPhil, interviewed on the troubling increase in colon and breast cancer in younger adults

 The UCLA Research Park: Immunology and Immunotherapy